What is a Wireless Network?

 First, you will need to determine if your desktop or Laptop PC already has a wireless NIC built in.
 Again, check your users guide to confirm this.
 Once your wireless NIC is installed you will need to configure the SSID (service set identifier) on each of the PC's to use the same name.
 Also, you need to make sure all the wireless NICs are configured to be on the same channel and set levels of encryption if desired.
 Your wireless access point or router should come with detailed explanation of how to configure the SSID and security features such as encryption and access lists.
 Many of today's wireless routers come with the access point functionality built right in.

 An IEEE standard for wireless Ethernet networking that operates in the 2.4 GHz radio band (ISM frequency band) and uses the IP protocol.
 Maximum transmission speed is 54Mbps and approximate wireless range is 100-200 feet indoors.
+Other characteristics include:

 A wireless Access Point is used to connect PC's with wireless adapter cards to a wired Ethernet network.
 Access points can support several or all of the three most popular IEEE WLAN standards including 802.11a, 802.11b and 802.11g.
 Sometimes people may refer to an Access Point as a Wireless Hub.